SharedSmally/doc/zookeeper.md

 set /SecondZnode Data-updated
 ```
 - Create Children / Sub-znode

 Creating children is similar to creating new znodes.
 The only difference is that the path of the child znode will have the parent path as well.
 ```
 create /parent/path/subnode/path /data
 create /FirstZnode/Child1 firstchildren
 ```
 - List children of a zn

-list and display the children of a znode.
+List and display the children of a znode.
 ```
 ls /path
 ls /MyFirstZnode
 ```
 - Remove / Delete a znode

 Removes a specified znode and recursively all its children.
 This would happen only if such a znode is available.
 ```
 rmr /path